zchuz/CoT-Reasoning-Survey/README.md

 - **Multimodal Foundation Models: From Specialists to General-Purpose Assistants**, arXiv.2309.10020 [[paper](https://doi.org/10.48550/arXiv.2309.10020)] 💡
 - **Towards Better Chain-of-Thought Prompting Strategies: A Survey**, arXiv.2310.04959 [[paper](https://doi.org/10.48550/arXiv.2310.04959)] 💡
 - **Survey on Factuality in Large Language Models: Knowledge, Retrieval and Domain-Specificity**, arXiv.2310.07521 [[paper](https://doi.org/10.48550/arXiv.2310.07521)] 💡
+- **The Mystery and Fascination of LLMs: A Comprehensive Survey on the Interpretation and Analysis of Emergent Abilities**, arXiv.2311.00237 [[paper](https://arxiv.org/abs/2311.00237)] 💡
+- **A Survey on Hallucination in Large Language Models: Principles, Taxonomy, Challenges, and Open Questions**, arXiv.2311.05232 [[paper](https://arxiv.org/abs/2311.05232)] 💡
 ### Blogs

 - **How does GPT Obtain its Ability?
 Tracing Emergent Abilities of Language Models to their Sources**, Dec 2022, Yao Fu’s Notion [[blog](https://yaofu.notion.site/How-does-GPT-Obtain-its-Ability-Tracing-Emergent-Abilities-of-Language-Models-to-their-Sources-b9a57ac0fcf74f30a1ab9e3e36fa1dc1)]